tildeclub/tilde.club/faq.md

 ## How did this get started?

 [The origin story is here](http://tilde.club/~ford/) along with a bunch of other stuff.
+[Paul wrote this for Medium](https://medium.com/message/tilde-club-i-had-a-couple-drinks-and-woke-up-with-1-000-nerds-a8904f0a2ebf).

 ## What else?
 Not much for now.
 - [Waitlist is here](http://goo.gl/forms/gRMRT1YBU4)